- September 30, 2017

 Stepping Stones to Forgiveness

 Gazing back at where I’ve been I see a path dotted with stones.
 They form an impeccable passageway through jungles and deserts, darkness and light.
-When I think back, I remember how precarious each step seemed.
-Some stones swayed, others seemed just out of reach.
-I stalled on some, staying so long by body grew weary.
+Thinking back, I reminisce on just how precarious countless steps seemed.
+Some stones swayed, and others were just out of reach.
+I stalled on a few, staying so long my body grew weary.
 Others came and went without so much as a nod.
-But, each stride compelled me forward in a direction I could never have foreseen.
+Yet, each stride compelled me forward in a direction I could never have foreseen.

 Forgiveness is a Journey and a Destination

-On the path, the stepping stones that lead to absolute forgiveness (the realization there is nothing to forgive) are our feelings and the relationship we have to the events and people in our lives.
-Other stones are rendered from love for the self and empathy for others.
+On the path, the stepping stones that lead to absolute forgiveness (the realization there is nothing to forgive) include an authentic expression of the pain we feel and the metamorphosis of the relationship we have to the past.
+These stones are rendered from love for the self and empathy for others.
 All are needed to find our way to the other side.

 The destination is a type of freedom too few comprehend.
-It is abiding gratitude for each and every cobblestone and the space in between them, knowing through the chaos harmony reigns.
+It is abiding gratitude for each and every cobblestone and the space between, knowing through chaos, harmony reigns.
 It is seeing the path for what it truly is: perfect for all its quirks and interludes.

 What lies beyond forgiveness is freedom from the illusion of past and future.
 It is a beacon shining brilliantly on this moment.

-The journey is filled with pebbles of sadness for the mother you wished you’d had.
-Anger variegated with intrusions of contempt for the injustice of violence.
+Pain: The journey is filled with pebbles of sadness for the mother you wished you’d had or the lover who failed you.
+Finding our way home demands we embrace the anger variegated with intrusions of contempt for the injustice of violence at our hands or others.
 The sands of grieving for the child lost or love squandered.
 Regret for not being the person you thought you should be.
 More anger.
 More sadness.
 The sharp edges of humiliation and shame.

-There is no way out but through.
-It may seem like you’re about to dive headfirst into quicksand but that is only fear.
+There is no way out but through the river.
+It may seem like you’re about to step blindly into quicksand but that is only the illusion of fear.
 Stand on the stones of your pain, and you will not sink.
 You will heal, and the next step will appear underfoot.

-As we pause on each stone and allow the pain to come and go, we learn to respond with love for the self.
-Rather than an analysis of whether or not we should feel the way we do or defending ourselves with indignation and self-righteousness, we simply express the same compassion we would to a loved one or a child.
+Self-love: As we pause on each stone and allow the pain to come and go, we learn to respond with love.
+Rather than getting caught in an eddy of should and should not or defending ourselves with indignation, we simply express the same compassion we would for a loved one or an innocent child.
 This isn’t difficult to do, but it takes practice.
-Most of us have been taught to be relentlessly critical of ourselves, but our true nature is one of love.
-With a little rehearsal, tenderness will become one of your greatest assets.
+Most of us have been taught to relentlessly condemn, but our true nature is love.
+With a little rehearsal, tenderness will become a boulder on which to stand.

-Balancing on the steppingstone of connection and understanding for those who have hurt us isn’t easy.
-These stones are especially shaky because we want to defend, to distance.
-But, empathy is an important part of healing.
-It doesn’t mean we have to trust or reconcile; it just means seeing our common humanity and recognizing that what others do is not about us.
+Empathy: Balancing upon the stepping stone of energetic connection and understanding for those who have hurt us isn’t easy.
+These stones are especially shaky because we want to defend, to deny it matters.
+But, empathy is an integral piece of the path plaited underfoot.
+It doesn’t mean we have to trust or reconcile; only to see our common humanity and recognize that what others do is not about us.

 May your journey lead you back to you.